culturagovbr/base-wordpress/src/wp-content/plugins/anti-spam/readme.txt

 If the user visits site, than this field is answered automatically with javascript, is hidden by javascript and css and invisible for the user.
 If the spammer will fill year-field incorrectly - the comment will be blocked because it is spam.

-= How does 'invisible input trap' method work? =
+= How does 'invisible input trap' (aka honeypot technique) method work? =

 The 'invisible input trap' method is based on fact that almost all the bots will fill inputs with name 'email' or 'url'.
 Extra hidden field is added to comments form.